developer-portal/content/tech/languages/python/pipenv.md

 (pipenv-dir) $
 ```

-You can run this program from shell by using environment from the shell that
+You can run the program from this shell:
-we launched using `pipenv shell`.

 ```
 (pipenv-dir) $ python http-request.py http://cheat.sh/pipenv